postgrespro/pg_probackup/README.md

 `pg_probackup` currently has the following limitations:
 * Creating backups from a remote server is currently not supported.
 * The server from which the backup was taken and the restored server must be compatible by the [block_size](https://postgrespro.com/docs/postgresql/current/runtime-config-preset#GUC-BLOCK-SIZE) and [wal_block_size](https://postgrespro.com/docs/postgresql/current/runtime-config-preset#GUC-WAL-BLOCK-SIZE) parameters and have the same major release number.
-* Microsoft Windows operating system is not supported.
+* Microsoft Windows operating system support is in beta stage.
 * Configuration files outside of PostgreSQL data directory are not included into the backup and should be backed up separately.

 ## Installation and Setup